jeanfrancoisgratton/customError/README.md

 }
 ```

+Having Fatal defined as the first iota (thus value == 0) means that every time we define a CustomError struct and omit Fatality, we'll deal with a fatal error.

 If you wish to customize an error message that would otherwise be plain, or just _meh_, you just need to populate a variable of the above struct type with the proper members, and use $YOUR_VAR_NAME.Error().
 More on that later on.

 ### Struct members

 - Of the above structure, what is important here is the `Fatality` member from the CustomError struct.
-It is from there that we decide of the colors used in the output.
+It is from there that we decide of the colors used in the output, and whether this is enough to completely halt the software.
+As it is, a Fatal error halts the software, and un Undefined error throws a panic().

 When this member is not explicitely initialized, it assumes the value of "Undefined", and will throw, eventually a panic() and stops the software.
 Otherwise, this is the value that determines which colors are used to display the error message.